keylime/enhancements/1_persist_agent_restart.md

 know that this has succeeded?
 -->

-A user restarts the agent on a target node and when the agent is active again the verifier proceeds to commence monitoring of delegated measurements again.
+A user restarts the agent on a target node.
+When the agent is becomes active again the verifier proceeds to recommence monitoring the delegated measurements from when the target agent was first added to the verifier and registrar.

 ### Non-Goals